huohuoren4/docs/python/pytest/how_to_guides/write_plugin.md

 7. by recursively loading all plugins specified by the `pytest_plugins` variable in `conftest.py` files.

-## conftest.py: local per-directory plugins
+## conftest.py: local per-directory plugins {#conftest-py-local-per-directory-plugins}

 Local `conftest.py` plugins contain directory-specific hook implementations.
 Hook Session and test running activities will invoke all hooks defined in `conftest.py` files closer to the root of the filesystem.
 Example of implementing the `pytest_runtest_setup` hook so that is called for tests in the a sub directory but not for other directories: